-The New Decade, New Approach agreement set out a commitment that the new Executive would "introduce reformed measures to put civic engagement and public consultation at the heart of policy-making, recognising the vital role that wider society plays in supporting effective and accountable Government."
-It made a number of recommendations to "foster a culture change to strengthen citizens' engagement and improve dialogue with key stakeholders."
+The New Decade, New Approach agreement set out a commitment that the new Executive would 'introduce reformed measures to put civic engagement and public consultation at the heart of policy-making, recognising the vital role that wider society plays in supporting effective and accountable Government.'
+It made a number of recommendations to 'foster a culture change to strengthen citizens' engagement and improve dialogue with key stakeholders.'

 Section 75 of the Northern Ireland Act 1998 requires the Housing Executive to carry out an equality of opportunity duty.
 The second good relations duty requires that the Housing Executive have regard to the desirability of promoting good relations between persons of different religious belief, political opinion and racial group.
-The Equality Commission for Northern Ireland recommends that "it is vital that the good relations duty is taken seriously."
-We also acknowledge the 'Together: Building a United Community' (T:BUC) Strategy, which reflects the Executive's commitment to improving community relations and continuing the journey towards a more united and shared society.
+The Equality Commission for Northern Ireland recommends that 'it is vital that the good relations duty is taken seriously.'

-Another key policy document is the Department for Social Development's (Now Department for Communities) Tenant Participation Strategy Northern Ireland 2015-2020, which aimed to challenge all social housing landlords to be consistent and to increase the extent and effectiveness of their tenant participation services in Northern Ireland.
+Another key policy documents is the Department for Social Development's (Now Department for Communities) Tenant Participation Strategy Northern Ireland 2015-2020, which aimed to challenge all social housing landlords to be consistent and to increase the extent and effectiveness of their tenant participation services in Northern Ireland.
 In this paper, the Housing Executive was set forward as a model of best practice.
-Work on the Tenant Participation Strategy has been put on hold until further notice due to the on-going budget and resource pressures within the Department, with a time frame on when a review of the strategy will be resumed to be confirmed.